Ketel Marte Player Props: Diamondbacks vs. Rays

 Ketel Marte At The Plate

-- Marte has an OPS of .901, fueled by an OBP of .374 to go with a slugging percentage of .526.
-All three of those stats rank first among Arizona hitters this season.
+- Marte leads Arizona with an OBP of .373, plus a team-best slugging percentage of .522.

-- Among the qualified hitters in MLB action, he ranks 13th in batting average, 16th in on-base percentage, and 11th in slugging.
+- Among the qualified hitters in baseball, he ranks 14th in batting average, 17th in on-base percentage, and 11th in slugging.

-- Marte will look to extend his five-game hitting streak.
-He's batting .350 with four homers over the course of his last games.
+- Marte enters this game on a six-game hitting streak.
+Over the course of his last games, he's hitting .368 with three homers.

-- He has hit a home run in 15 games this season (20.5%), leaving the park in 4.6% of his plate appearances.

-- Marte has had an RBI in 28 games this season (38.4%), including 12 multi-RBI outings (16.4%).
-He has also driven in three or more of his team's runs in three contests.
+- In 29 games this season (39.2%), Marte has picked up an RBI, and in 12 of those games (16.2%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.